Market-based research in Accounting. Areas of expertise:

 - Quantitative analysis.

-"I examine the effect of institutional ownership on corporate taxation and foreign earnings disclosure exploiting the exogenous variation of instrumental variables in a quasi-experimental setting; such as changes in financial regulation and inclusion in stock market indexes.
-I lead my analyses at both micro (firm) and aggregate (country) level to increase understanding of the role played by institutional investors around the world."
+"I examine the effect of institutional investors on corporate policies exploiting the exogenous variation of instrumental variables and quasi-experimental settings; such as changes in financial and tax regulation and inclusion in stock market indexes.
+I lead my analyses at both firm- and country-level to increase understanding of the role played by institutional investors around the world."

 - Ph.
 D. (full-time current-2019): Accounting

 - MSc (full-time 2011-2013): Economics and Business Management – Accounting major

 LUISS Guido Carli University, Faculty of Business and Management (Italy)

 - BSc (full-time 2008-2011): Economics and Business Administration – Accounting major